São Bento railway station

 This building was constructed over a number of years, starting in 1904, based on plans by architect José Marques da Silva.
-The large panels of azulejo tile were designed and painted by Jorge Colaço; they were completed in 1916 and the station was then inaugurated.
+The large panels of around twenty thousand azulejo tiles (551 square meters) were designed and painted by Jorge Colaço.
 The murals represent moments in the country's history and the multicolored panels depict rural scenes showing the people of various regions.

+The station is linked by an underground link to the São Bento station on line D of the Porto Metro.

 History

 As early as 1864, the Guia Histórico do Viajante do Porto e Arredores (Historic Guide for the Traveller to Porto and Surroundings) implied the intention to construct a central station to be located in the Palacette of the Quinta do Cirne (Campo 24 de Agosto).